 This was supposed to be an amazing year.
 It began with an optimistic to-do list and lots of achievable goals.
 We were going to get so much accomplished and make so many family memories.
 Everything was going great.
 And then I realized my plan was not His plan, and the year took a different turn.

 For us, it happened quickly.
 A wildfire came through in unprecedented fashion and wiped out 1,100 homes in our area.
 We, unfortunately, had one of those homes and lost everything.
 The pain from an event like that through the following weeks was unbearable.
-Sitting in our hotel, I realized we couldn’t even meet the basic needs of our children in that moment.
-They only had a few items of clothing and I couldn’t feed them anything that didn’t come from a drive-through.
+Sitting in our hotel, I realized we couldn’t even meet the basic needs of our children at that moment.
+They only had a few items of clothing, and I couldn’t feed them anything that didn’t come from a drive-thru.
 All our special memories and most basic possession were gone.

 Whatever made this year a difficult one, I encourage you to take the time to find the good.
 Finding the good in pain does nothing to minimize the pain, but instead gives it a purpose.
 Speaking from experience, seeing the good is not easy, especially when you are in the mist of pain.
 In the weeks following the loss of our home, people would tell me that something good would come from this.
 And I did not see it.
 I couldn’t see past the pain.
 But now, a few months later, I can see the goodness that is coming from such a horrible, devastating twist in my plan.
 There are lessons to be learned, ways I can help others, and opportunities to come closer to God.

-In the midst of the of this year, I have learned many life lessons that I hope to pass on to others.
+In the midst of this year, I have learned many life lessons I hope to pass on to others.

 People want to help and it’s good to accept their generosity.

 Home isn’t found within the walls of a home, but wherever we are with family (even in a hotel room).